City Forest Credits is a 501(c)(3) nonprofit carbon registry that manages carbon and impact standards for metropolitan

 Science ExpertsQuantification and verification

 We are supported by urban forest managers, scientists, and subject matter experts across the country.
-Find technical information including the Standard, Protocols, and verification requirements on the Standards/Protocols page.
+Find technical information including the Standard, Protocols, and Validation and Verification requirements on the Standards/Protocols page.

 Dr. Greg McPherson—Retired Research Scientist, U.S. Forest Service